Space-time statistics of a linear dynamical energy cascade model: Dynamical fractional Gaussian fields

 In Fig.~\ref{fig:delta-space-stats}(b) the second order structure function in space is shown, as a function of the separation distance $\ell$, rescaled by the integral length scale $L$, in log-log scale.
 To estimate this quantity, we average the square norm of the increment, $\delta_{\ell} u_{H,\nu}(t,x) = u_{H,\nu}(t,x+\ell) - u_{H,\nu}(t,x)$, over independent instants in time and in space as well.
 This velocity field is homogeneous, hence a large number of samples can be obtained.
 An inertial range with an $\ell^{2H}$ power law behavior, which agrees with the analytical predictions at vanishing viscosity (black dashed line) can be noticed, although it is smaller than the inertial range for the power spectrum.
 At small separation, the dissipative range manifests as an $\ell^{2}$ behavior in the structure function, signaling a smooth velocity field.
 It can be observed as well that the transition from the inertial range to the dissipative range happens at smaller scales for the smallest values of viscosity.
 At large separations, all curves converge to twice the value of the variance of the velocity field, where the small difference in the variance of each curve is due to dissipation.
+In order to verify the dependence of the spatial statistics on $H$, Fig.~\ref{fig:delta-space-stats}(c,d) shows the power spectrum and second order structure function of $u_{H,\nu}$ for a single value of the viscosity ($\nu=1 \times 10^{-11}$) and three different values of the H\"older parameter.
+Different power-law exponents can be observed in the inertial range for each value of $H$, and they closely follow the analytical predictions of Eqs.~\eqref{eq:delta-exact-spec} and \eqref{eq:frac-sf2-space}, indicated in dashed colored lines.

 We now turn to a discussion of the statistical properties in time of $u_{H,\nu}$ when driven by a delta-correlated force.
 In Fig.~\ref{fig:delta-time-profile}, the profile in time of the real part of the velocity field is shown, at two different positions, $x=0$ (a) and $x = L_{\mathrm{tot}}/10$ (b), with two different values of viscosity in each plot, as indicated in the legend.
 The regularity in time of this random process is that of a Brownian motion, independently of the spatial H\"older parameter, as shown by Eq.~\eqref{eq:delta-sf2-time-off}.
 For this reason, only $H=1/3$ is shown, with a similar behavior observed in other cases.
 We also observe that viscous dissipation does not affect the small time scales, since both curves at each plot are roughly indistinguishable in a statistical sense, showing the same correlation time, amplitude of fluctuations and level of roughness.
 The horizontal axes in (a) and (b) have been rescaled in terms of the local integral correlation time, according to Eq.~\eqref{eq:delta-int-time-off}, and it can be seen that the large scale patterns are similar in both figures.
 Since $T_H(x)$ at (b) is a few times smaller than $T_H(0)$, we also show, in the inset of (b), the profile in time of the numerical solution for the same total time as in (a), in units of the simulation.
 In this inset, many multiples of the integral time behavior can be noticed.
 This reinforces the relevance of a position-dependent integral time scale, since the large-scale behavior in (a) and the inset of (b) show strong qualitative differences.